git/git.github.io/rev_news/drafts/edition-56.md

   > cannot serve even the existing members well, we shouldn't be
   > talking about acquiring new members.

-  He then proposed to mesure "community-member happiness" with metrics like "This many percent of total community member population have been active this month".
+  He then proposed to measure "community-member happiness" with metrics like "This many percent of total community member population have been active this month".